ohmae/mmupnp/README.md

 ```

 By default ControlPoint will work with dual stack of IPv4 and IPv6.
-To operate with IPv4 only, specify the protocol as follows.
+To operate with IPv4 only, specify the protocol,

 ```kotlin
 val cp = ControlPointFactory.create(